 This is a quick dinner from the Israeli cookbook Sababa which can be done with pantry staples, assuming that you have on hand 24-Hour Salted Lemon Spread.
 The original included a small chili, which I left out since there is a bit of chili in the lemon spread.
 Add it if you like.
-This was intended to make 2 servings, but it enough for 3 servings for Carol and I, especially with some salad on the side.
+This was intended to make 2 servings, but it was enough for 3 servings for Carol and I, especially with some salad on the side.

 Like many recipes, “mise en place” (having all the ingredients measured and prepared in advance of cooking) is important since the actual cooking goes quickly.